HypothesisWorks/hypothesis/docs/design.md

 * Strategies are called providers because strategy is a terrible name that was originally intended to be internal and then leaked into the public API because I wasn't thinking hard about naming.
+* Many of the providers have different names than the corresponding names in hypothesis-python.
+There is also a weird dual naming convention for providers where there is both e.g. `integers` and `any_integer` as aliases for each other.

 So for example: